openharmony/docs/en/application-dev/reference/apis/js-apis-nfctech.md

 readMultiplePages(pageIndex: number, callback: AsyncCallback\<number[]>): void

-Reads four pages (4 bytes per page) from this tag.
+Reads four pages of data (4 bytes per page) from this tag.
 This API uses an asynchronous callback to return the result.

 **Required permissions**: ohos.permission.NFC_TAG